zells/qi/README.md

     ./gradlew buildNode

+### Apps

 The [`Chatter`][chatter] application demonstrate how to use this library.

-## Concepts

-The project is split into four modules.

-### Model

-Implements the model mentioned above.
-The concept behind most of the classes are described [here][blog].
-One exception is `Courier` which defines the public interface of a `Cell`.

-### Node

-The `Node` connects a local model to other models, forming a single, distributed model.
-The `Cell` and the `Node` classes form the programming interface to client applications.
-Please refer to the [`Chatter`][chatter] classes for a usage example.

-### CLI

-The `CommandLineInterface` allows its user to send arbitrary messages to arbitrary cells and to display messages to the user.

-### Apps

-The `Chatter` application can *connect* with other nodes, create *users* for 1-to-1 communication and *topics* that users can subscribe to for n-to-n communication.
+It can *connect* with other nodes, create *users* for 1-to-1 communication and *topics* that users can subscribe to for n-to-n communication.

 To use it, build the application, start a Chatter node on post 42421, and choose a name.